Christos3788/Regret-Uncertainty-and-Bounded-Rationality-in-norm-driven-decisions/README.md

 ## Citation

 If you use this code or ODD, please cite the associated manuscript (once available) and the ODD markdown (`ODD_RegretUncertainty.md`).
 For ODD structure, follow Grimm et al. (2020 update).
-The README structure takes cues from your example project. fileciteturn2file0

 ---